Search for keywords or topics in magmageopark.no

 Photo: Kjetil Bentsen

-• Scenic contrasts along the coast: Follow Norwegian Scenic Route Jæren towards Jøssingfjord, with viewpoints overlooking fjord, cliffs and industrial traces.
+• Contrasts along the coast: Follow the Norwegian Scenic Route Jæren towards Jøssingfjord, with viewpoints over the fjord, rock walls and traces of industrial history.

-• Life between river and sea: Stay the night and explore the protected tiny town of Sogndalstrand, where historic sea houses and wooden homes preserve the rhythm of a former trading post.
+• Life between river and sea: Stay overnight and explore the protected small town of Sogndalstrand, where historic sea houses and wooden buildings preserve the rhythm of a former dockyard.

-• Art shaped by industry: Visit Velferden and meet contemporary art in a landscape marked by mining and labour history.
+• Art shaped by industry: Visit Velferden and meet contemporary art in a landscape characterised by mining and labour history.

-• History beneath the mountain: Explore Jøssingfjord Vitenmuseum and walk to the Helleren Houses, built directly under the rock face.
+• History under the rock: Explore the Jøssingfjord Science Museum and take a walk to the houses under Helleren, built right into the rock face.

-• Local flavours and hospitality: End the day with dinner and warm hospitality at Sogndalstrand Kulturhotell.
+• Local flavours and hospitality: End the day with dinner and personalised hospitality at Sogndalstrand Kulturhotell.

 Photo: Eduardo Grund/Region Stavanger

-Travel back in time – enter this tiny old town
+Travel back in time - come to Sogndalstrand

 Photo: Helge Eek

-Start the morning with a delicious breakfast in the historic buildings of Sogndalstrand Kulturhotell, where creaking floors and warm light create a cozy and inviting atmosphere.
-Homemade dishes and local ingredients set the tone for a day filled with stories, discoveries, and encounters.
-It’s the perfect place to gather your thoughts and ease into a cultural journey through one of Norway’s most distinctive coastal communities.
+Start your morning with a hearty breakfast in the historic buildings of Sogndalstrand Kulturhotell.
+Creaking wooden floors and soft lighting create a cosy and inviting atmosphere.
+Homemade dishes and local produce set the tone for a day filled with stories, discoveries and meetings.
+A perfect starting point for a cultural journey through one of Norway's most distinctive coastal communities.

 Book your stay

-Art in context: Mining history, modern expression, and local storytelling
+Art in context: mining history, modern expression and local stories

-Just a short drive from Sogndalstrand lies Velferden, an artist-run space dedicated to exploring the relationship between people and the dramatic mining landscape that surrounds it.
-Here you’ll meet artist Maiken Stene, whose work connects geology, community, and cultural memory.
-She offers insight into both her artistic world and the region’s deep connection to mining, past and present.
-It’s an inspiring encounter that blends art, history, and the raw forces of nature into a unique cultural experience.
+Just a short drive from Sogndalstrand is Velferden, an artist-run exhibition centre that explores the relationship between people and the dramatic surrounding mining landscape.
+Here you'll meet artist Maiken Stene, whose work connects geology, local communities and cultural memory.
+She shares insights into both her art and the region's close ties to mining, past and present.
+An inspiring encounter where art, history and the raw forces of nature merge into a holistic experience.

 Photo: Nils Jacobsen

-A hidden gem: Historic tunnel, quiet moments, and dramatic surroundings
+A hidden gem: historic tunnel, quiet breaks and dramatic scenery

-If you’d like, take a short walk to the old 1921 tunnel, now transformed into a charming resting spot for cyclists and hikers.
-With a fire pit, simple seating, and hooks carved into the rock for hammocks, it’s a one-of-a-kind place to pause.
-The view toward the Migaren waterfall adds to the atmosphere, creating a blend of nostalgia and adventure.
-Hammocks can be rented on-site.
+If you want a short detour, you can go to the old tunnel from 1921, today converted into an atmospheric resting place for cyclists and hikers.
+Here you'll find a fire pit, simple seating and hooks carved straight into the rock for hammocks.
+The view of Migarenfossen waterfall adds an extra dimension to the place, creating a nice combination of nostalgia and nature experience.
+Hammocks can be hired on site.

 Photo: Jøssingfjord Science Museum